Mandy Dingle

-Amanda Rose "Mandy" Dingle (also Kirk-Dingle) is a fictional character from the British ITV soap opera, Emmerdale, played by Lisa Riley.
+Mandy Dingle (also Dingle-Kirk) is a fictional character from the British ITV soap opera Emmerdale, played by Lisa Riley.
 She made her first appearance during the episode broadcast on 20 July 1995 and departed on 28 September 2000.
 She returned briefly on 16 November 2001 and departed on 26 November 2001.
-Riley agreed to reprise the role in late 2018 for a brief stint, and made her on-screen return on 4 January 2019, and departed once again on 8 January.
+After seventeen years, Riley agreed to reprise the role in late 2018 for a very brief stint, and made her on-screen return on 4 January 2019, and departed after three episodes on 8 January.
 On 10 July 2019, it was announced that Riley would be returning on a permanent basis, and Mandy reappeared from 12 September 2019.